mscarangella/dig4639-mobile-dev/README.md

 ## About Me
 Marissa Scarangella - Portfolio Website still in progress.
 Creative and organized Web Design graduate looking to fill the position of a Front End Developer.
 Experienced in HTML and CSS, wishing to use creativity to achieve company goals.

+## Conflicts

+This section represents code on the server that isn't on the local repository.